2i2c-org/infrastructure/docs/topic/hub-templates.md

   It provides a base JupyterHub, user storage and culling configuration that satisfies most of the pilot hubs usage requirements.

-- `ephemeral-hub`

-  The **ephemeral-hub template** helps deploying temporary, transient binder-style hubs.
-    - Doesn't require any user authentication.
-    - Permits limiting of resources:
-      * memory / CPU limits
-      * maximum number of concurrent user servers
-    - Has more aggressive culling:
-      - Stops server after 30min of idleness
-      - Desn't let servers run for more than 8h
-    - Has no persistent storage
-    - Doesn't use or configures a home page template

 - `daskhub`

   The **daskhub template** helps deploying dask-enabled hubs.